Maisaa66/weCare/Doc/users/getRequestById.md

-# Get All Users
+# Get Request By ID

-Used to get all users in our system.
+Used to get a request.

 **URL** : `/api/v1/user/:id/`